US military chief praises Japan's defense funding boost as a buttress against China and North Korea

 Gen. Mark Milley, the chairman of the Joint Chiefs of Staff, mentioned Japan's need for improvements in cruise missile defense, early warning missile systems and air capabilities, all of which would help the United States as it looks to counter North Korea's push for a nuclear missile program capable of pinpoint-targeting the U.S. mainland and China's increasing aggression against Taiwan, the democratic island that Beijing claims as its own.

-China has “invested enormously in their military, and aspire to be the regional power in the next 10 to 15 years," Milley said.
+China has “invested enormously in their military" and aspires to be “the regional hegemon in all of Asia, really probably in the next 10 to 15 years," Milley said.

-That “could be very unstable; it could be very dangerous, and I think having a powerful Japan, a militarily capable Japan that has a close alliance with the United States and other countries, will go a long way to deterring war,” Milley said.
+That “could become very unstable; it could become very dangerous, and I think having a powerful Japan, a militarily capable Japan that has a close alliance with the United States and other countries, will go a long way to deterring war,” Milley said.

 Milley's comments to reporters at the U.S. ambassador's residence in downtown Tokyo provide an explicit U.S. military analysis of an increasingly unstable security situation in northeast Asia.
 With more than 80,000 U.S. troops in Japan and South Korea, and rising military moves by North Korea and China, the possibility of war in the region has become a growing worry.
 Washington wants its allies, particularly in Tokyo and Seoul, to do more.